|The Adam Walsh Act Study Guide

 assessment threatens public safety, and decision was based on high recidivism myth.

-there is room for serious argument that the ulterior purpose is to revisit past crimes, not prevent future
+is room for serious argument that the ulterior purpose is to revisit past crimes, not prevent future ones.”

 - To compel the states to pass AWA or lose 10% of the Byrne Funds is coercion and violates the 10th